SAP-samples/cloud-abap-rap/README.md

 # Requirements

-This sample code does currently only work in SAP Cloud Platform, ABAP Environment where the XCO framework has been enabled as of version 2008.
+This sample code does work in

+- SAP Cloud Platform, ABAP Environment where the XCO framework has been enabled as of version 2008.
+- SAP S/4HANA 2020

+The RAP Generator can not be used in an SAP S/4HANA 1909 system since the XCO libraries are not available in this on premise release.
+It would however be possible to generate an unmanged RAP business object in one of the supported platforms mentioned above and transport the generated repository objects via abapGit into your 1909 on premise system.

 Make sure you have set the following option "Wrap and escape text when pasting into string literal" for your ABAP source code editor in your ADT preferences as described in my blog [How to wrap long strings automatically in ADT](https://blogs.sap.com/2020/07/29/how-to-wrap-long-strings-automatically-in-adt/)